Gu Jifa: Biography

 Gu was born in Shanghai, with his ancestral home in Zhenhai, Zhejiang.
 He studied at Fudan University from 1953 to 1956, before earning his BA in computational mathematics from Peking University in 1957.
 He obtained his Ph.D. from the USSR Academy of Sciences with a major in operations research in 1963.

 In 1957 Gu had started his academic career at Chinese Academy of Sciences at its Institute of Mechanics, Institute of Mathematics, later renamed to Institute of Systems Science.
 He taught and did research in the fields of operations research, multiple criteria decision analysis, evaluation, and systems engineering.
 From 1999 to 2003 he was Professor at Japan Advanced Institute of Science and Technology in its Lab of Socio-Technical Systems of the School of Knowledge Science.
 Upon his return he proceeded as Professor of Management school of Graduate School, Chinese Academy of Sciences, and as professor of Management School of Dalian University of Technology.

-Gu served as the president of Systems Engineering Society of China from 1994 to 2002; and president of International Federation for Systems Research since 2002.
+Gu served as the president of Systems Engineering Society of China from 1994 to 2002; and president of International Federation for Systems Research 2002-2005.
 He also served as honorary editor of the journal Systems Research and Behavioral Science and is currently Vice President of the International Academy for Systems and Cybernetic Sciences.